The crushing weight of China’s debt burden on Eurasia

 Emerging European economies were already facing heavy debt burdens before the pandemic.
-Now they have been placed under new pressure as they struggle to boost spending to support the flagging economies and fund healthcare systems that are creaking under the weight of all the coronavirus (COVID-19) patients, just as tax revenues slump because of the economic shock of the pandemic.
+Now they have been put under new pressure as they struggle to boost spending to support their flagging economies and fund healthcare systems that are creaking under the weight of all the coronavirus (COVID-19) patients, just as tax revenues slump because of the economic shock of the pandemic.

 Four countries were identified back in 2018 as most at risk from debt distress due to huge loans they took out to participate in China’s Belt and Road (BRI) initiative. bne IntelliNews looks at how those four countries – Kyrgyzstan, Mongolia, Montenegro and Tajikistan – have handled the crisis.

-These four countries are not alone in embarking on major infrastructure projects under the BRI (initially called One Belt One Road, or OBOR) launched by Beijing to create a huge web of land and sea trading routes, primarily from East Asia to Europe, but also linking in the African and parts of the Latin American continents.
+These four countries are not alone in embarking on major infrastructure projects under the BRI (initially called One Belt One Road, or OBOR) launched by Beijing to create a huge web of land and sea trading routes, primarily from East Asia to Europe, but also linking in Africa and parts of Latin America.

 Emerging Europe plays an important role in the BRI; the concept was initially launched by Chinese President Xi Jinping during a trip to Kazakhstan in 2013.

-The Eurasian countries are part of a land bridge that links China to Europe, but the BRI also goes on through the Central and Southeast European states are also part of the transit routes as well as potential manufacturing hubs for Central and Western Europe for Chinese business.
+The Eurasian countries are part of a land bridge that links China to Europe, but the BRI also goes on through the Central and Southeast European countries that are also part of the transit routes as well as potential manufacturing hubs for Central and Western Europe for Chinese business.

-The land bridge also has the added appeal of being on dry land and so well away from the sea lanes linking Asia to Europe, the main route in the transit of goods, and ultimately controlled by the powerful US navy.
+The land bridge also has the added appeal of being on dry land and so well away from the sea lanes linking Asia to Europe, the main route in the transit of goods, and ultimately controlled by the powerful US Navy.
 China is playing a very long game to improve both its commerce as well as reduces its security pressure points should it get into a serious clash with Washington.

 Enthusiasm for Chinese investment on the wane

 Following the 2008 international financial crisis, Chinese firms started snapping up industrial and commercial assets in the region, and at the same time launched transport and energy infrastructure projects as part of the BRI.
-Back in 2012, China launched the 17+1 (now 16+1 after Lithuania pulled out this year) format for cooperation with the region.
+Back in 2012, China launched the 17+1 (now 16+1 after Lithuania pulled out this year) format for co-operation with the region.

 While many governments in the region initially welcomed the billions of dollars flowing from Chinese coffers, especially during and immediately after the Great Recession, relations with some have since soured.